TheRandMan/Auto-Autopilot/README.md

-# Auto-Autopilot
+# Auto-Glove
-Digispark script to breeze through a wifi autopilot setup of Windows 10
+Digispark script to breeze through a white glove setup of Windows 10 on wifi

 # Requirements
 - Digispark microcontroller
-- Windows 10 device you want to autopilot **over wifi**
+- Windows 10 device you want to set up with white glove **over wifi**
 - USB flash drive for storing your wifi profile
 - We'll assume you have the Digispark/Arduino environment set up already
 - Only confirmed working on Windows 10 1909 (10.0.18363) and HP ProBook x360 G5 EE